 These different game types are Classic, Action, Puzzle and Endless.

-There all very straight forward and pretty much exactly the same game with a few minor tweaks.
+There all very straightforward and pretty much exactly the same game with a few minor tweaks.

 Classic is the original version of the game and the only way to lose is if there are no more moves left.
 All you need to do to get to the next level is get 3 or more of the same gem in a horizontal or vertical line, which will then fill the bar up at the bottom of the board.
 It really is that simple.
-You get more points and your bar fills up quicker with combos, which are very satisfying too see.
+You get more points and your bar fills up quicker with combos, which are very satisfying to see.

-Get 4 in a row and one of them turns into a bomb like gem.
+Get 4 in a row and one of them turns into a bomb like a gem.
 Get this gem in another line of 3 of the same colour and all the gems surrounding it will explode.